 While writing a while ago under the title “Serpent,” I was struck by the question of how on earth the Hebrew word שרף saraf/seraph is translated as ‘serpent’ (’käärme’ in Finnish) in Numbers 21:8.
 I had to investigate the matter further, and the pressing need arose when I discussed this topic with my daughter and her husband.

-Kirjoittaessani Käärme-kirjoitustani olin siinä käsityksessä, että sana שרף esiintyy hepreankielisessä Tanakissa ainoastaan kahdessa jakeessa, ja että se on yhdessä jakeessa käännetty sanalla ’käärme’ (4.
+Kirjoittaessani Käärme-kirjoitustani olin siinä käsityksessä, että sana שרף saraf esiintyy hepreankielisessä Tanakissa ainoastaan kahdessa jakeessa, ja että se on yhdessä jakeessa käännetty sanalla ’käärme’ (4.
 Moos.
 21: 8) ja toisessa sanalla ’serafit’ (Jes.
 6: 2).
-Myöhempi selvittely paljasti, että sana שרף esiintyy noissa molemmissa luvuissa kaksi kertaa ja että se esiintyy niissä sekä yksikössä (שרף seraf) että monikossa (שרפים serafim).
+Myöhempi selvittely paljasti, että tuo sana esiintyy noissa molemmissa luvuissa kaksi kertaa ja että se esiintyy niissä molemmissa sekä yksikössä (שרף saraf/seraf) että monikossa (שרפים serafim).

-When I wrote my article about Serpent, I was under the impression that the word שרף occurs in only two verses in the Hebrew Tanakh, and that it is translated in one verse as ‘serpent’ (Numbers 21:8) and in another as ‘seraph’ (Isaiah 6:2).
-Further investigation revealed that the word שרף occurs twice in both chapters, and that it appears in both the singular (שרף seraph) and the plural (שרפים seraph).
+When I wrote my article about Serpent, I was under the impression that the word שרף saraph occurs in only two verses in the Hebrew Tanakh, and that it is translated in one verse as ‘serpent’ (Numbers 21:8) and in another as ‘seraph’ (Isaiah 6:2).
+Further investigation revealed that that word occurs twice in both chapters, and that it appears in both of them in the singular (שרף saraf/seraf) and the plural (שרפים serafim).

 4. Moos.
 21. luku:

-JAHVE (יהוה) lähetti israelilaisten sekaan MYRKKYKÄÄRMEITÄ שרפים serafim (4.
+JAHVE (יהוה) lähetti israelilaisten sekaan MYRKKYKÄÄRMEITÄ (שרפים serafim - 4.
 Moos.
-21: 6), ja JAHVE kehoitti Moosesta tekemään KÄÄRMEEN שרף saraf/seraf (4.
+21: 6), ja JAHVE kehotti Moosesta tekemään KÄÄRMEEN (שרף saraf/seraf - 4.
 Moos.
 21: 8) ja panemaan sen tangon päähän.

 Numbers 21:

-YAHWEH (יהוה) sent POISONOUS SNAKES שרפים seraphim among the Israelites (Numbers 21:6), and YAHWEH instructed Moses to make a SNAKE שרף saraf/seraph (Numbers 21:8) and put it on a pole.
+YAHWEH (יהוה) sent POISONOUS SNAKES/ FIERY SERPENTS (שרפים serafim - Num.
+21: 6) among the Israelites, and YAHWEH instructed Moses to make a SERPENT/SNAKE (שרף saraf/seraf - Num.
+21: 8) and put it on a pole.

 Jes.
 6. luku: